Autumn in Greenville, SC

 Back to Top9.
 Get Your Kiddos in Costume and Celebrate Halloween

 Looking for a spooktacular time?
 Head to the Greenville Zoo’s Boo in the Zoo 👻 (Oct.
-16–20 and Oct.
-23–30) for an evening of family-friendly Halloween fun.
+15-19 and Oct.
+22-30) for an evening of family-friendly Halloween fun.
 Enjoy trick-or-treating, slightly spooky decorations, Ghost Town, Dragon Alley, and—of course—the animals!
+And for annual trick-or-treating spots, head to Downtown Greenville's Trick-or-Treat on Main Street on Oct.
+25, 10 AM-3 PM, before routing the festivities to Travelers Rest's Downtown Trick-or-Treating from 3-5 PM.

 Want more festive fun?
 Here’s another great event to check out with your little ghouls and goblins in tow:

-Dress up, trunk-or-treat, and wander through 175 decked-out Jeeps while enjoying live tunes by the Vinyl Junkies, Halloween-themed food, pumpkin painting, games, and contests.
+Dress up, trunk-or-treat, and wander through 175+ decked-out Jeeps while enjoying live music, a hay maze, trick-or-treating, games, and contests.
 It’s a frightfully good time for the whole family!

-More events will be announced in mid-to-late September 2024—stay tuned for updates!
+More events will be announced in mid-to-late September 2025—stay tuned for updates!

 Ice Hockey